Science and Religion Index

 Similarly, scientists in the time of Copernicus knew the earth did not orbit the sun, because if it did then we would observe a parallax shift in the stars as we orbit the sun.
 Eventually, it was shown that the parallax shift actually existed but that it could not be measured with the technology of the Copernicus time because the stars were too far away.

-Skepticism is appropriate in science because the scientists are not deciding truth for themselves but for the seven billion plus human population as a whole.
+Skepticism is appropriate in science because the scientists are not deciding truth for themselves but for the eight billion plus human population as a whole.
 The same skepticism is not appropriate for the non-scientist because they are only deciding for themselves and perhaps to some degree their immediate family and friends, and as we all grow old and die we face time constraints.

 If your are interested in science and religion you might be interest in this evidence for the Catholic faith.
 One of the pages is on Bible typology.
 This is your chance to play Amazing Randi and debunk miracle claims.